Figueres Spain Travel Guide

 Cap de Creus has trails varying in difficulty, catering to both casual walkers and experienced trekkers.
 Aiguamolls offers easy, flat paths.

-Cap de Creus provides breathtaking panoramic views of the Mediterranean Sea and unique rock formations.
+Cap de Creus provides breathtaking panoramic views of the Sea Between europe and africa and unique rock formations.

 A magnificent Benedictine monastery with spectacular panoramic views over the Cap de Creus peninsula and the Mediterranean Sea.